ipranjal/OpenAPI-spec/README.md

 6) **UserRelation** - this stores relation between two users , this can be used to implement relations like 'friends', 'follow' or something as complex as 'circles' that was introduced by Google +
 7) **Message** - this stores messeges sent in groups or 1-1 interaction
 8) **MessageRoom** - this stores the messaging rooms , rooms can be 1-1 messaging rooms or group message rooms.
 Message rooms are where messages are exchanged

+This project is created by Pranjal Pandey and is available under MIT license